arthurcornelio88/stripe/docs/oltp.md

 ---

-#### 🧪 Isolation & cleanup

-All tests use a `db` fixture linked to `stripe_db_test` The test DB is wiped and rebuilt before each session (`drop_all → create_all`)

-Each test runs in an isolated SQLAlchemy session Tables are cleaned between tests to ensure full transactional independence

----

 ### 🔁 Stripe Sync Scripts (Live Ingestion)

 A full set of `sync_*` ingestion scripts maps Stripe live API objects into normalized Postgres tables.